sscholle/twitter-clone-mono/angular-client/README.md

 - Filter Messages by Topic
 - Filter Topics by Trending
 - Filter Users by Popular Content
+- Schema to be located in logically shared (cache + ng-client)

 ### TODO
 - Implement EntityView State onto a 'View/Form Component' with API examples